 How to Meet a Live Alligator In Person

-For more information or to book an exciting excursion through the Everglades on a narrated airboat tour, please visit www.evergladesholidaypark.comThis entry was posted in Everglades Holiday Park Blog on .
+For more information or to book an exciting excursion through the Everglades on a narrated airboat tour in Florida, please visit www.evergladesholidaypark.comThis entry was posted in Everglades Holiday Park Blog on .

 For decades, Everglades Holiday Park in Fort Lauderdale has been delighting families and outdoor enthusiasts looking to experience the wild side of the Sunshine State.
 With invigorating airboat tours, exciting live alligator shows and more, guests visit the park for a few hours of entertainment and leave with new found respect, inspiration and cherished memories about the state’s most exciting natural attraction.
 If you’re looking for adventurous things to do in South Florida, here are three enjoyable activities compliments of Everglades Holiday Park.